 Transport: a car is not necessary

-Type of board: Breakfast & cooking classes upon request
+Type of board: Breakfast is included.
+Cooking classes & market visits for guests upon request

 The warmth and contact with other human beings.
 Offering high quality service as well as food at breakfast, and in the cooking classes I offer.
 To make that experience be something special to remember about your time in Florence.
 I have many guests who return to Florence and to Le Stanze di Santa Croce, and it gives me great pleasure to welcome them back!